 b.
 Solicitations shall be permitted only in those areas designated for such activity by MTSU.

 2. Permitted Activities.
 Subject to the application and approval process set forth above, the following solicitations are permitted on MTSU’s property and/or facilities.

 a.
 Fundraising by Affiliated Individuals/Entities.
 Activities or events engaged in by affiliated entities/individuals or by registered student organizations for the purpose of raising funds to meet expenses of the group, organization, or individual are permitted, provided that funds raised by such activities or events shall be used for the benefit of the group, individual, or organization, and no funds shall be distributed to the officers, members, or any individual for personal profit or use.
-Fundraising by students and student organizations shall also be subject to Policy 540 Student Disciplinary Rules and Policy 560 Student Organization Registration and Recognition.
+Fundraising by students and student organizations shall also be subject to Policy 540 Student Conduct and Policy 560 Student Organization Registration and Recognition.

 b.
 Solicitation of Membership by Affiliated Individuals/Entities.
 Solicitation of dues and/or membership in an organization by affiliated groups or individuals or by registered student organizations.
 Solicitation by students and student organizations shall also be subject to the Student Rights and Responsibilities Handbook.